 The sugar provides the exfoliating, while the oil and honey hold everything together while providing moisture and nourishment to your lips.

-These containers are basically the same as what is in the photos.
+These containers are basically the same as the ones shown in the photos.

-How Does This Compare to Store Bought Lip Scrubs
+How This Compares to Store Bought Lip Scrubs

 First of all, the ingredients in this DIY Lip Scrub are clean.